davidcjordan/boomer_supporting_files/README.md

 pi ALL=(ALL:ALL) NOPASSWD: /usr/sbin/setcap
 ```

-### Install .bash_alias file
+### .bash_alias file
   bash aliases provide shorthand commands for executing common operations on boomer, such as starting/stopping the base or camera and clearing the log.

-### Install datetime bash command to run via crontab so logging will have correct time on cams, speaker
-  sudo crontab crontab_cam.txt
+On the base, or cam, type 'alias' to see the list of aliased commands.

+  Installations have a symbolic link: /home/pi/.bash_aliases -> /home/pi/repos/boomer_supporting_files/.bash_aliases

+  Some utilities that were added to help dave:
+  - base/bcamsync: scp's the bbase or bcam executable from the host RPi to base 'N' where N is the boomer number (1, 2, etc).
+It uses tailscale (IP service on the internet) to transfer the files to the base.
+Requires wifi to be connected on the base.
+  - vlog and blog: vlog does a 'less' of boomer.log; blog does a 'tail -f' of the log
+  - make_wav_all: converts all the mp3's in the repos/audio to WAV's in the ~/boomer/audio directory

+### A cron table (crontab) is installed on the base/cams by the after_boot script
+ - crontab_base runs a script on boot that disables screen blanking
+ - crontab_cam reboots every day in the wee hours.
+  - this is because the cameras would not connect to BOOM_NET after BOOM_NET was not present for a couple of days
+  - it requires the base be setup as a timeserver for the cams to get their date/time using ntp.
+This server on the base, and ntp on the cameras are setup by the after_boot script.

+### enable score_update on base
+A feature was added to write a google sheet with drill metrics at the end of every drill.
+In the future, this may also update a 'game' tab on the same sheet.

+At the end of a drill, bbase writes a /run/shm/score_update.json with the metrics.  icrontab invokes score_update.py via the scp_logs.sh script when this file is written.

+A file, 'score_update_config.json' needs to be in this_boomers_data.
+It contains 2 key-value pairs: {"score_update_sheet_name": "Tappan_scores", "credentials_filename": "write-drill-scores-tappan-280027e40360.json"}.
+The credentials file is downloaded from Google's

 ### install tailscale on base
 tailscale allows ssh'ing to a base unit if it's connected to an internet accessable router.